 Level 1 - Beginning

-You reach the Aqua world.
-As you catch your breath from all that swimming, you reflect that as children, your siblings each had a special skill.
+You reach the Aqua world using the butterfly stroke.
+You reflect that as children, your siblings each had a special skill.
 Mort’s skill was communication with the imals.

-You and your siblings used your skills to become leaders of the rulens, but Mort withdrew from the rulens, and spent his time with the imals.
+You and your siblings used your skills to become leaders of the rulens, but Mort withdrew, and spent his time with the imals.
 Eventually, Mort never returned home.

 Level 7 - Beginning

-You realize Mort is angry and jealous since his siblings have become leaders of the 4 worlds and he has accomplished nothing.
+You realize Mort is angry and jealous that his siblings have become leaders of the 4 worlds and he has accomplished nothing.
 He wants to destroy the very thing he has no power over.

 Level 16 - End of Level